Vishal-Upendran/Vishal-Upendran.github.io/pages/cv.md

 - **DAAD-WISE scholar 2016**: One among the 170 students selected from 3000 students across all over India to perform researchat a premier institute in Germany for 80 days.

+### Press releases
+- August 2021: Keeping Tabs on the Quiet Sun in AAS Nova by Susanna Kohler: https://aasnova.org/2021/08/09/featured-image-keeping-tabs-on-the-quiet-sun/.

 ### Services
 - Reviewer for articles in the journal Solar Physics.